luispedro/mahotas/docs/source/principles.rst

 ---------------

 No public function is without a complete docstring.
-In addition to that *hard documentation*, there is also *soft documentation* with examples.
+In addition to that *hard documentation* (i.e., information with complete technical detail of every nook and cranny of the interface), there is also *soft documentation* (tutorial-like documentation with examples and higher level reasoning).

 Fast code
 ---------

+Performance is a feature.

 The code should be as fast as possible without sacrificing generality (see *just work* above).
 This is why C++ templates are used for type independent